 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

 Early History of the Pitfithy family

 This web page shows only a small excerpt of our Pitfithy research.
-Another 127 words (9 lines of text) are included under the topic Early Pitfithy History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pitfithy History in all our PDF Extended History products and printed products wherever possible.